-Although memories seem to be a solid, straightforward sum of who people are, strong evidence suggests that memories are actually quite complex, subject to change, and often unreliable.
-Memories can be reconstructed as people age and also as their worldview changes.
-People can falsely recall childhood events, and through effective suggestions, they can even create new false memories.
+Although memories seem to be a solid, straightforward sum of who people are, strong evidence suggests that memories are much more quite complex, highly subject to change, and often simply unreliable.
+Memories of past events can be reconstructed as people age or as their worldview changes.
+People regularly recall childhood events falsely, and through effective suggestions and other methods, it's been proven that they can even create new false memories.

 How Misinformation Is Easily Spread

 On the internet, almost anyone claiming objectivity or impartiality can disseminate false memories through the dissemination of specious information.
 Misinformation, or "fake news," has become ubiquitous through media such as doctored videos and photoshopped images as well as fabricated text.
 Such misinformation is especially persuasive with audiences who already harbor biases endorsed by the inaccurate messages.

 Several recent events have proven that memory can become weaponized, often quite effectively.
 Once misinformation taken hold in a target's mind, that new, false recollection hinders his or her ability to make informed decisions about policy and politicians.
 Fake news drives social discord and character assassination, and even corrupts crucial personal choices about health and well-being.

 Biased thinking molds the way we remember.
 We all employ bias when perceiving, interpreting, and remembering information and events.
 This effect extends to the ways in which we tap our memories for information about fake news.

 In a study, researchers doctored images of well-known events and found that indeed a person’s recollection of even universally known, iconic events can be altered.

 - Investigate the source of the information and whether the site is reputable.